darkaess/blog/README.md

 ## Framework

-The blog is powered by Hexo - NexT Gemini and hosted on Netlify.
+The blog is powered by Hexo - NexT Gemini and hosted on Aliyun OSS.
 Other tools used in this blog are as follows:

-* Comment System：Valine + LeanCloud
+* Comment System：Valine x LeanCloud
 * Website Traffic Statistics：LeanCloud + Google Analytics
 * Static Assets Storage：Tencent Cloud Object Storage (COS)